superczar/home-assistant/README.md

 Notes:

 1. The LIFX bulbs are very bright and color control is very accurate.
-Unfortunately their wi-fi connection is flakey and requires a restart every now &amp; then.Cannot recommend them anymore
+Unfortunately their wi-fi connection is flakey and requires a restart every now &amp; then.
+Cannot recommend them anymore
 2. The Hue bulbs are amazingly stable.
 They have been running stable for years with no flakiness whatsoever.
 Maybe it&#39;s because they use zigbee.
 Unfortunately they are not bright enough (at most comparable to a 60W incandescent) and I would have hoped for brighter output given the price
 3. **ESP8266 Tasmota** : My current favorite.
 The only issue is that finding the right one is a bit of a hit&amp; miss.
 Most lights available on Amazon India (or elsewhere) are based on generic Tuya/ Smartlife firmware .
   - Now one can use the Tuya/smartlife integration directly on HA but using the MQTT integration is a lot more reliable